Free Derry Corner

+Artist's rendition of the corner as it appeared in 1969.
+The terraced houses were demolished shortly afterwards, but the wall with the slogan was retained.

 View of the corner from the Hunger Strike memorial, showing the "petrol bomber" mural.

 The Hunger Strike memorial, which faces the Free Derry wall.

 The Free Derry wall in 2018, painted yellow as part of a campaign to raise awareness about sarcoma.